-- Never fasten a quick release using a tool (e.g. hammer or pliers). - Only use the clamping lever with the specified set clamping force. - ▶ Before installing, ensure that the quick release flange is extended.
+- Never fasten a quick release using a tool (e.g. hammer or pliers). - Only use the clamping lever with the specified set clamping force. - Before mounting, ensure that the quick release flange is extended.
 Open the lever completely.

-Figure 36: Closed and opened flange
+Figure 37: Open and closed flange

-▶ Push in the quick release until you hear a clicking sound.
+Push in the quick release until you hear a clicking sound.
 Make sure that the flange is extended.

-Figure 37: Pushing the quick release in
+Figure 38: Pushing the quick release in

-► Adjust the clamping with a half-open clamping lever until the flange reaches the fork end.
+Adjust the clamping with a half-open clamping lever until the flange reaches the fork end.

-Figure 38: Adjusting the clamping
+Figure 39: Adjusting the clamping